Big Picture Thinkers Ponder Deficits, The Fed, The Dollar And Gold

 Add to this the growing skepticism about whether China is truly a friendly nation, and whether we should be outsourcing much if any of our production there, and what we will see, believes Pomboy, is a debate between the developed world debtors and the emerging world creditors that comes to the center.

-All Roads Lead to Gold
+All Roads Lead To Gold

 Who will want to buy our debt?
 With the benefit of vendor-financing removed, and with the explosion in money printing evident, no sensible creditor will.
 Unless, that is, the creditor can be assured that the U.S. dollar, in which loans are made and repaid, is somehow subjected to a discipline that will rein in the danger of inflation.

 Ultimately, this business of currency is a confidence game.
-If the creditor lacks confidence your currency will retain value when time for repayment comes, it will not agree to make the loan in the first instance.
+If the creditor lacks confidence that your currency will retain value when time for repayment comes, it will not agree to make the loan in the first instance.
 How does a creditor protect itself?
 By demanding repayment in something solid.
 Something real.

 [I]t's going to have to come back to a hard asset tether, going back to a gold standard or something along those lines.

-Pomboy noted in her recent newsletter that the U.S. may have one significant advantage none of the other deeply indebted nations has: a huge gold reserve.
+Pomboy noted in her recent research piece that the U.S. may have one significant advantage none of the other deeply indebted nations has: a huge gold reserve.

 Should the de facto embrace of overt monetary finance (aka unlimited money printing) around the globe call into question the whole fiat money system, and we go back to a hard-money tether via a gold standard, the fact that the US has the largest gold reserve of any country gives us great advantage.